 The University of the Virgin Islands is a four-year, liberal arts, coeducational, multi-cultural, equal opportunity and affirmative action institution that welcomes applicants to participate in a sound educational experience.

-To be a matriculated student at the University of the Virgin Islands, a candidate must have graduated from high school or have achieved the equivalent of high school graduation.
+To be a matriculated student at the University of the Virgin Islands, a candidate must have graduated from high school or have achieved the equivalent of the high school diploma.